Approximations of strongly continuous families of unbounded self-adjoint operators: Constructing approximations

 \subsection{Operators with discrete spectra}

-In this paragraph we assume that $\oper{A}^\lambda$ has discrete spectrum and compact resolvent for some $\lambda$ (and, in fact, for all $\lambda$, as $\oper{A}^\lambda$ is a holomorphic family of type (B)\footnote{We remind the reader that the definition of a holomorphic family of type (B) is provided in \autoref{sec:main-result}.}).
-We exploit a property of self-adjoint holomorphic families \cite[VII Theorem 3.9 and VII Remark 4.22]{Kato1995}: the eigenvalues $\{\mu_k^\lambda\}_{k\in\mathbb{N}}$ and associated normalised eigenfunctions $\{e_k^\lambda\}_{k\in\mathbb{N}}$ of $\oper{A}^\lambda$ are holomorphic functions of $\lambda\in[0,1]$.
-An immediate consequence is that the unitary operator defined by
+In this paragraph we assume that $\oper{A}^\lambda$ has discrete spectrum and compact resolvent for some $\lambda$ (and, in fact, for all $\lambda$, as $\oper{A}^\lambda$ is a holomorphic family of type (B)\footnote{See property (i) in \autoref{sec:main-result} for a precise definition.}).
+We exploit a property of self-adjoint holomorphic families \cite[VII Theorem 3.9 and VII Remark 4.22]{Kato1995}: {all eigenvalues of $\oper{A}^\lambda$ can be represented by functions which are holomorphic on $[0,1]$.
+That is, there exists a sequence of scalar-valued functions $\{\mu_k^\lambda\}_{k\in\mathbb{N}}$ which are all holomorphic functions of $\lambda\in[0,1]$ that represents all the repeated eigenvalues of $\oper{A}^\lambda$.
+Moreover, there exists a sequence of vector-valued functions $\{e_k^\lambda\}_{k\in\mathbb{N}}$ which are all also holomorphic functions of $\lambda\in[0,1]$ such that for every $\lambda\in[0,1]$, $\{e_k^\lambda\}_{k\in\mathbb{N}}$ form a complete orthonormal family of corresponding eigenvectors.} An immediate consequence is that the unitary operator defined by